mupputur/aws-lambda-service-deployment/README.md

 - A configured S3 bucket to store the Lambda function code package

 ## Deployment Steps
-After you clone the repository, follow the steps
+After you clone the repository and install the dependencies in the requirements.txt file, follow the steps

 ### Step 1: Zip and Upload main.py file to S3

 ### Step 2: Modify the Lambda Function Code Path